n8n stock chart automation

 Configuring your environment

 Open http://your-host:5678 and log in.
-Click the top-right menu, then Credentials to add API keys for your OHLCV provider.
+Click the top-right menu, then Credentials, to add API keys for your OHLCV provider.
 For SMTP alerts, add an SMTP credential with host, port and auth.
-For persistence, ensure the ./n8n volume is backed up.
+For persistence, back up the ./n8n volume.

 Steps